Theming and Customization

 Examples of the built-in theme categories include:

-• TtThemeCategoryColors contains the possible common theme colors.
+• TtIviThemeCategoryColors contains the possible common theme colors.
 This can be used to ensure similar parts of the UI such as the backgrounds of all panels of a certain type are the same color.

-• TtThemeCategoryDimensSpacing contains the common spacing values in the theme.
+• TtIviThemeCategoryDimensSpacing contains the common spacing values in the theme.
 This can be used to ensure that all of the margin and padding values around similar UI controls such as the padding inside OK buttons is always the same.

-For example, inside TtThemeCategoryColors, there is
+For example, inside TtIviThemeCategoryColors, there is

 1...